AlphaDK/Feh/README.md

 # Active
 -Quick info for Skills, Weapons, and Units\*!
-Type {{Quickened Pulse}} to get information on Quickened Pulse
+Type {{Quickened Pulse}} to get information on Quickened Pulse, aliases are available for shortcuts or the Queen's True English

 \*Not all units supported yet but I'm getting there.
-Also planned: Listing units each skill is available from + inheritance restrictions.
-Weapon Refinery info is slowly being rolled out
+Currently working on: "Quick Info 2.0" for assists, specials and passives.
+Weapons are finally all to Quick Info 2.0

 -!fehhelp: Basic help and information.
 (Planned: accept commands as arguments for specialised help)

 -!report: Feedback command, this will message me with a copy of your message.
 This will also track your username and the channel it was reported in.
+Embedded images are not sent, please use links instead.

 -@Feh what x: Saying "@Feh what " and then A Skill/Slot, B Skill/Slot, C Skill/Slot, or (Sacred) Seal, with any more message optional, will respond with a random one of those skills. ie AlphaDK: @Feh what seal should i put on hector.
 Feh: @AlphaDK Brash Assault 3